Join the Fight: Overdose Awareness Day – Together We Can Make a Difference!

 2. Anxiety and Restlessness: Feelings of anxiety and restlessness are prevalent during alcohol withdrawal.
 The brain’s chemistry is adjusting to the absence of alcohol, which can lead to heightened anxiety and a sense of unease.
 Learning healthy coping mechanisms and seeking professional help can greatly alleviate these symptoms.

 3. Depression and Fatigue: Some individuals may experience symptoms of depression and fatigue during alcohol withdrawal.
 The brain’s reward system is disrupted during this process, leading to feelings of sadness, hopelessness, and low energy levels.
-It’s crucial to address these symptoms promptly and seek professional help if needed.
+It’s crucial to address these symptoms promptly and seek professional help.

 Understanding these emotional symptoms is essential for individuals going through alcohol withdrawal and their loved ones.
 Emotional support and mental health resources are invaluable during this challenging time.